 BS 5266-1, Section 12 outlines the recommended routine testing of the system.
 These include (but is not definitive to):

-Your chosen Third Party Certificated emergency lighting system provider will be able to advise further on all recommended responsibilities.
+Your chosen Third-Party Certificated emergency lighting system organisation will be able to advise further on all recommended responsibilities.
 This will demonstrate ongoing due diligence to fire safety legislation for the system in place.

 The standard comments that “In the event of failure of any parts of the system, a competent person should be used to repair the fault.” - BS 5266-1, Section 12: Routine inspections and tests